Jbleezy/BO2-Reimagined/README.md

 #### Claymore
 * Added place and activate sounds to all maps
 * Can be repurchased
-* Can be placed while in the air
+* Can be placed and picked up while in the air
 * Decreased place time from 1 second to 0.5 seconds
 * Increased explosion radius by 28% (same as Black Ops 2 Multiplayer)
 * Increased max amount that can be placed from 12 to 20